Place Yourself in History (America 250)

 A public civics education program hosted by WPAA-TV.

-FIND AN HISTORIC IMAGE
+FIND A HISTORIC IMAGE

 - Pond5 Public Domain Civil Rights Collection